Helping you during these uncertain times

-For all accounts, you can always make payments during the payment assistance period and they will be applied in accordance with the terms of your credit agreement.
+For all accounts, you can always make payments during the deferral period and they will be applied in accordance with the terms of your credit agreement.

 We do not charge any fees on student loans.
 This means, for example, that we do not charge application fees, origination fees, late fees, pay by phone fees, prepayment fees, and return check fees.
 This does not change if you defer your payments.

 For personal loans, late fees and returned payment fees will be waived.